1. Policy statement

 To facilitate the aims of the Procurement Policy the Association will, via a Procurement Strategy, Strategy Action Plan and its Operating Procedures:

-- Ensure that the appropriate apportioned costs for carrying our repairs or improvements to multi ownership properties are recouped from private owners;
+- Ensure that the appropriate apportioned costs for carrying out repairs or improvements to multi-ownership properties are recouped from private owners

-- Effectively manage all projects, monitor performance and take appropriate corrective action as necessary; and
+- Effectively manage all projects, monitor performance and take appropriate corrective action as necessary

 - Encourage the development of partnership arrangements with suppliers and other procuring organisations and explore opportunities for joint delivery of services with others.